spack/spack/lib/spack/docs/environments.rst

 Concretizing
 ^^^^^^^^^^^^

-Once some user specs have been added to an environment, they can be concretized. *By default specs are concretized separately*, one after the other.
-This mode of operation permits to deploy a full software stack where multiple configurations of the same package need to be installed alongside each other.
-Central installations done at HPC centers by system administrators or user support groups are a common case that fits in this behavior.
+Once some user specs have been added to an environment, they can be concretized.
-Environments *can also be configured to concretize all the root specs in a unified way* to ensure that each package in the environment corresponds to a single concrete spec.
-This mode of operation is usually what is required by software developers that want to deploy their development environment.
+There are at the moment three different modes of operation to concretize an environment, which are explained in details in :ref:`environments_concretization_config`.
 Regardless of which mode of operation has been chosen, the following command will ensure all the root specs are concretized according to the constraints that are prescribed in the configuration: